 In another episode, Jodie Prenger plays a friend of the gang who winds up in hospital after using a dodgy diet product sold by that episode's marks.
 Before her acting career took off, Prenger won the UK version of The Biggest Loser and subsequently worked as a writer on diet issues

 Set to happen in episode 8 of Shirato, a Japanese TV series starring Yudai Chiba, who portrays Honey in Ouran High School Host Club, as the title character.
 And given the fact that his Ouran castmates make a group cameo as their respective characters from Ouran, as well as what's been confirmed to happen during the cameo scene (i.e. the Host Club will mistake Shirato for Honey, and he'll be carrying a stuffed rabbit resembling Bun-Bun), it's quite possible that this may be deliberate.

-In an episode of The Lucy Show, veteran actor William Frawley makes his final TV appearance.
-After his scene, Lucy says, "He reminds me of someone I once knew" referring to his role as Fred Mertz on I Love Lucy.
+In an episode of The Lucy Show, veteran character actor William Frawley makes his final TV appearance.
+After his scene, Lucy says, "He reminds me of someone I once knew," referring to his role as Fred Mertz on I Love Lucy.

-The very first episode of Murder, She Wrote starts with Jessica Fletcher watching the rehearsal of a murder mystery play and calmly pointing out who did it by the end of the first act.
+The very first episode starts with Jessica Fletcher watching the rehearsal of a murder mystery play and calmly pointing out who did it by the end of the first act.
 Angela Lansbury did much the same thing at the beginning of The Mirror Crack'd, in the role of Miss Marple.

 Army Wives: Roxie and Trevor's twin boys are called Drew (Trevor is played by Drew Fuller) and Wyatt (The older brother to Drew Fuller's character of Chris on Charmed)